 Anthony was a newspaper editor for 20 years until 2012, and has a total of 30 years’ experience as a journalist, editor and senior editorial executive in the regional press.
-He is a consultant to the Society of Editors, and is uniquely well placed to advise our clients on a wide range of public relations issues: how best to craft messages at times of crisis; how to build good relations with key editorial figures; how to minimise the risks of bad publicity; and how to draw up and implement robust PR plans.
+He is uniquely well placed to advise our clients on a wide range of public relations issues: how best to craft messages at times of crisis; how to build good relations with key editorial figures; how to minimise the risks of bad publicity; and how to draw up and implement robust PR plans.

 Tayo specialises in organisational effectiveness and has extensive experience in strategic planning, change management, project implementation, operations management, research, internal audit and impact evaluation across services, retail and charity sectors.

 Alison has more than 20 years’ experience covering all aspects of education for print and broadcast media.
 She has served as education correspondent for national and local newspapers, worked on the BBC’s first education consumer programme and was a feature writer and columnist on the Times Educational Supplement.
 With her extensive knowledge of schools, she is well placed to help clients build a positive profile.